Jenpatrick/led-pixel-skirt/README.md

 # led-pixel-skirt
 A redo of the Neopixel LED skirt from: https://hackaday.io/project/177255-neopixel-led-skirt

+I'm gonna do this in C/C++ in ArduinoIDE and PlatformIO Ide....

 Picture of circuit, that will change!  (yea, gonna go for a mpu6050 actually since I have one laying around..)
 [The circuit from Fritzing](8266-led-skirt.png)